-13.3.1.1 An Aggregator, Demand Reduction Provider, DSASP Provider, Responsible Interface Party, or Curtailment Service Provider shall obtain metering and meter data services, as these services are defined in ISO Procedures, from: (i) an authorized Meter Services Entity that the ISO has determined complies with the eligibility requirements pursuant to Section 13.3.2.1, and/or (ii) the municipal electric utility for the municipality in which the Demand Side Resource is electrically located, and/or (iii) the Member System in which Transmission District the Aggregation or Demand Side Resource is located.
+13.3.1.1 An Aggregator, Demand Reduction Provider, DSASP Provider,

+Responsible Interface Party, or Curtailment Service Provider shall obtain metering and meter data services, as these services are defined in ISO Procedures, from: (i) the Member System in which Transmission District the Aggregation or Demand Side Resource is located, and/or (ii) an authorized Meter Services Entity that the ISO has determined complies with the eligibility requirements pursuant to Section 13.3.2.1, and/or (iii) the municipal electric utility for the municipality in which the Demand Side Resource is electrically located, and/or (iii) the Member System in which Transmission District the Aggregation or Demand Side Resource is located.
 The Aggregator shall notify the ISO of the specific metering and meter data services the Meter Services Entity, municipal electric utility, or Member System has agreed to provide in accordance with the ISO Procedures.
 An Aggregator, Demand Reduction Provider, DSASP Provider, Responsible Interface Party, or Curtailment Service Provider that meets the eligibility requirements in Section 13.3.2.1 may serve as its own Meter Services Entity.

-The Aggregator, Demand Reduction Provider, DSASP Provider, Responsible Interface Party or Curtailment Service Provider shall be responsible for ensuring that all of the metering and meter data services that are required for it to perform its functions and fulfill its responsibilities under the ISO Tariffs and ISO Procedures are provided by the Member System and/or Meter Services Entity in accordance with the requirements in this Section 13 and ISO Procedures.
+13.3.1.2 The Aggregator, Demand Reduction Provider, DSASP Provider, Responsible Interface Party or Curtailment Service Provider shall be responsible for ensuring that all of the metering and meter data services that are required for it to perform its functions and fulfill its responsibilities under the ISO Tariffs and ISO Procedures are provided by the Member System and/or Meter Services Entity in accordance with the requirements in this Section 13 and ISO Procedures.
 The Aggregator, Demand Reduction Provider, DSASP Provider, Responsible Interface Party, or Curtailment Service Provider shall be responsible for any applicable penalties issued as a result of metering or meter data services that do not comply with the ISO Tariffs and ISO Procedures, including, but not limited to, penalties issued pursuant to Services Tariff Sections 5.12 and 5.14.

-- 13.3.1.3 An Aggregator, Demand Reduction Provider, DSASP Provider, Responsible Interface Party, or Curtailment Service Provider shall be responsible for any required compensation to the Member System and/or Meter Services Entity concerning the provision of metering and/or meter data services.
-In accordance with Services Tariff Section 15.10 (Rate Schedule 10), Aggregators, Demand Reduction Provider, DSASP Provider, Responsible Interface Parties and Curtailment Service Providers shall be responsible for the ISO's costs of conducting audits pursuant to Section 13.3.2.3. - 13.3.1.4 All individual Resources within an Aggregation must use the same Meter
+13.3.1.3 An Aggregator, Demand Reduction Provider, DSASP Provider, Responsible Interface Party, or Curtailment Service Provider shall be responsible for any required compensation to the Member System and/or Meter Services Entity concerning the provision of metering and/or meter data services.
+In accordance with Services Tariff Section 15.10 (Rate Schedule 10), Aggregators, Demand Reduction Provider, DSASP Provider, Responsible Interface Parties and Curtailment Service Providers shall be responsible for the ISO's costs of conducting audits pursuant to Section 13.3.2.3.

-Authority.
-A DER Aggregation may use either the applicable Member System or a qualified Meter Services Entity as its Meter Authority.
-Single Resource Type

-Aggregations (e.g., an Aggregation comprised of only Energy Storage Resources) may only use the applicable Member System.
+13.3.1.4All individual Resources within an Aggregation must use the same MeterAuthority.A DER Aggregation may use either the applicable Member System or a qualified Meter Services Entity as its Meter Authority.
+Single Resource Type Aggregations (e.g., an Aggregation comprised of only Energy Storage Resources) may only use the applicable Member System.